Managing Local Disk Devices

 A slice name is an eight-character string:

-Introducing Solaris OE Device Naming Conventions
+Introducing Solaris Device Naming Conventions

-Note – The Berkeley Software Distribution (BSD) device names exist in the Solaris OE if the BSD compatibility packages are installed with the Solaris Developer, Entire Distribution, or Entire Distribution Plus the original equipment manufacturer (OEM) Solaris software group.
+Note – The Berkeley Software Distribution (BSD) device names exist in the Solaris if the BSD compatibility packages are installed with the Solaris Developer, Entire Distribution, or Entire Distribution Plus the original equipment manufacturer (OEM) Solaris software group.
 The BSD device names, for example /dev/sd0a, are typically used for backward compatibility with old scripts.

 Logical Device Names